+Section 3.
+Limitations on Concurrent Studies

+- A. The County shall not be required to initiate a study if the total number of positions currently requested by the Union for reclassification studies plus this request exceeds ten (10) positions. - B. The ten (10) position limitation shall apply only to studies for which Position Description Forms have been initiated and shall not include studies which have been referred to or are pending referral to a consultant.

 Section 4.
-Limitations on Concurrent Studies

-- A. The County shall not be required to initiate a study if the total number of positions currently requested by OCEA for reclassification studies plus the new request exceeds twenty-five (25) positions. - B. The numerical limitation shall apply only to studies for which Position Description Forms have been initiated and shall not include studies which have been referred to or are pending referral to a consultant. - C. In the event of a major layoff of County employees, all time limits in Section 3. of this Article shall be extended forty-five (45) days.

-Section 5.
 Review of Disputed Position Classification Decisions

-- A. If the County does not respond at the end of the appropriate time period as specified in Section 3., Step 4 of this Article or OCEA does not agree with a position classification decision of the County after the steps in Section 2. or 3. of this Article have been followed, the issue may be presented to a classification consultant for advisory review.
-Other provisions notwithstanding, no more than fifty (50) positions may be referred to a consultant per fiscal year except that any maintenance study done by a consultant shall not be included. - B. The consultant's review shall be documented on forms supplied by the County and used by the County for documenting its classification decisions. - C. The consultant shall have access to the organizational and classification files of the Human Resources Department and shall have the right to conduct the classification study in the manner the consultant deems most appropriate. - D. Any salary change for any employee resulting from a consultant's advisory recommendation shall be effective no sooner than the beginning of the pay period following the decision of the County at Step 4 of the procedure described in Section 3. above. - E. A consultant shall be chosen who has experience in conducting position classification analyses for local governmental agencies.
-The consultant will be chosen by a committee with an equal number of County and OCEA members.
-The cost of the consultant shall be shared equally by the County and OCEA.
+- A. If the County does not respond at the end of one hundred twenty (120) days or if the Union does not agree with a position classification decision of the County, after the steps in Section 2. have been followed, the issue may be presented to a classification consultant for advisory review.
+Other provisions notwithstanding, no more than twenty-five (25) positions may be referred to a consultant per fiscal year. - B. The consultant's review shall be documented on forms supplied by the County and used by the County for documenting its classification decisions. - C. The consultant shall have access to the organizational and classification files of the Human Resource ServicesPersonnel Department and shall have the right to conduct the classification study in the manner the consultant deems most appropriate. - D. Any salary change for any employee resulting from a consultant's advisory recommendation shall be effective no sooner than the beginning of the pay period following the decision of the County at Step 6 of the procedure described in Section 2., above.

+E. A consultant shall be chosen who has experience in conducting position classification analyses for local governmental agencies.
+The consultant will be chosen by a committee with an equal number of County and IUOE members.
+The cost of the consultant shall be shared equally by the County and IUOE.